Key Learning Points

 So important was what Zhang Zhong Jing wrote that the next big book on the subject was not written until AD 1746, 1500 years later.
 That later book, on the Four Levels, deals with what happens when Wind-Heat invades.

-Modern practitioners of Chinese medicine still use the formulas suggested in the original book.
+Modern practitioners of Chinese medicine still use the formulas suggested in the original books.
 They are really effective!

 The Six Stages describe how Cold disease penetrates.
 Briefly, there are six stages – listed below – but there are all sorts of paths in the undergrowth and few insist that progress through them is straightforward.

-For example, many people don't have sufficient physical resources to mount a defence at the next stage, called the Bright Yang stage: the invader skips straight over it from this Wind-Cold syndrome to the Lesser Yang stage.
+For example, many people don’t have sufficient physical resources to mount a defence at the next stage, called the Bright Yang stage.
+In which case, the invader skips straight over it from this Wind-Cold syndrome to the Lesser Yang stage.

 Well, I do for a start!
 I’m not talking here about the infectious virus-caused disease we commonly call a ‘cold’.
 I’m talking about actually being made ill by getting COLD.

-Here's what happened to me, last year.
+Here’s what happened to me.
 As far as I remember I felt well when the day began.
-I didn't hear the weather forecast and dressed normally for the kind of weather I expected.
+I didn’t hear the weather forecast and dressed normally for the kind of weather I expected.
 So off I went to my clinic.

 I saw patients through the morning, as usual.
 By noon, they were complaining of the cold weather.
 My room had no outside window and when I went to reception I didn’t look out of the windows much.
 But I did feel a bit colder, as the central-heating tried to resist the rapidly-cooling air.